FIFA 22 ratings: Ronaldo, Kane and De Bruyne headline Premier League's best players

 The defense, meanwhile, is made up of a trio of Liverpool stars with Andy Robertson (87), Virgil van Dijk (89) and Trent Alexander-Arnold (87) included.

-In goal, meanwhile, is Ederson, with the Manchester City goalkeeper earning an 89 rating after helping guide the club to the Premier League title last season.
+In goal is Ederson, with the Manchester City goalkeeper earning an 89 rating after helping guide the club to the Premier League title last season.

 The rest of the top 20